ibm-cloud-docs/codeengine/deploy-job.md

 View job details in the console by clicking the name of your job in the Jobs pane on your job definition page.
 Job details include status of your instances, configuration details, and environment variables of your job.

-To view job details with the CLI, use the `ibmcloud coligo job get` command.
-For example, `ibmcloud coligo job get --name hello`.
+To view job details with the CLI, use the `ibmcloud ce job get` command.
+For example, `ibmcloud ce job get --name hello`.

 ### Job status
 {: #job-status}